ossimlabs/omar-web-proxy/docs/install-guide/omar-web-proxy.md

 Alias /images/apache_pb.gif /usr/share/httpd/noindex/images/apache_pb.gif
 Alias /images/poweredby.png /usr/share/httpd/noindex/images/poweredby.png
 ```

-##Openshift Deployment

-You can override the contents of the **/etc/ssl/server-certs**,  **/etc/httpd/conf.d**, and **/etc/httpd/crl**  by using the config map UI within the Openshift environment.

-The container has a run script that will also support Certificate Revocation List (CRL) setup and configuration.
-By default if the CRL_HOME env is not set it will look to see if a directory called /etc/httpd/crl exists, and if that directory exists it will set the CRL_HOME to that directory.
-IF the ENV variable CRL_HOME is not empty it will automatically loop through all files with the .crl extension and execute:

- `openssl crl -noout -hash -in omar.crl`

-To support PKI authentication the example **reverse-proxy.conf** conf file above can be modified to include:
+##PKI Support

+If you would like to enable PKI then you can set the certs the same way as above.
+If you would like to add Revocation list support you can add them via config maps.
+Add each Certificate Refocation List (CRL) to the config map and have the config map mount to the directory location /etc/ssl/crl.
+The config maps are mounted as root so when the proxy comes up it will generrate the proper has files for each CRL in a directory it can write to: /etc/httpd/crl.
+The following keys can be added to support PKI:

 ```
   SSLCertificateFile /etc/ssl/server-certs/server.pem